 Check if a property is licensed

-You can check if a property is licensed by checking the HMO register for the appropriate council by clicking on the relevant tab below.
+You can check if a property is licensed by downloading the HMO register for the appropriate council below.

 How to apply for or renew an HMO licence

 Please select the council that you wish to apply to below.

 The landlord of an HMO will need to apply for a licence if the HMO property meets all of the following criteria;

 - has five or more tenants, regardless of the number of storeys

 - with some sharing of facilities